Hxs1990/sortini/README.md

 sortini
 =======

-simple util that will sort an ini file by section and entry. also preserves comment positions.
+simple util that will sort an ini file by section and entry. also preserves comment positions (ie: comments are kept with the following section/entry).